rschristopher/ischristtrue.com/src/ancient-views/fall.md

 Death entered the world, and thus began a striving for life in the face of death, a game of evolutionary fitness.
 And God strove with man.
 And there was a single language, the divine language.
-And His heavenly hosts were upon the earth.
+And man was subject only to God.

-## 2. The Great Flood
+## 2. Cain (sin)

+> sin lieth at the door

+!!! quote "Genesis 4:8"
+    And Cain talked with Abel his brother: and it came to pass, when they were in the field, that Cain rose up against Abel his brother, and slew him.

+Sin and death now entered the world.

-It is here that the Lord withdrew His spirit such that it will no longer strive with man.
+It is in this age that the Lord withdrew His spirit such that it will no longer strive with man.

 !!! quote "Genesis 6:3-8"
     And the Lord said, “My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years.”
 There were giants on the earth in those days, and also afterward, when the sons of God came in to the daughters of men and they bore children to them.
 Those were the mighty men who were of old, men of renown.